 MA118 Calculus and Analytic Geometry I. 5 hours.
 The differentiation and integration of algebraic functions and transcendental functions of a single variable, and an introduction to analytic geometry.
 Prerequisites: ACT math subscore ≥ 20 or having passed MA103 (or MA101/102).
 Students having MA112 credit receive 3 hours for this course.
 Fall.

 MA209 Calculus and Analytic Geometry II.
 5 hours.
 Applications of integration; the differentiation and integration of transcendental functions, and topics in analytic geometry.
 Prerequisite: MA118.
 Spring.

 MA224 Mathematics for Elementary and Middle Grade Teachers.
 4 hours.
 Mathematics central to a comprehensive elementary and middle school mathematics curriculum in a problem solving context.
 Includes the development of the real numbers as a mathematical system and an informal introduction to geometric concepts.
 Only Early Childhood majors may count this course for the General Education Common Core.
-Spring.
+Fall and Spring.

 MA303 History of Mathematics.
 3 hours.
 A study of the history of mathematics.
 Prerequisite: MA112 or MA118 or instructor's permission.
 Even-numbered Falls.

 MA305 Statistics II.
 3 hours.
 This is a continuation of the study of statistics that began in MA105.
 Topics include but are not limited to experimental design, non-parametric techniques, regression analysis, and ANOVA.
 Prerequisite: A grade of "C" or better in MA105.
 Spring.